lhcb/starterkit-lessons/first-analysis-steps/bookkeeping.md

 {% endcallout %}

 Next we need to choose what version of the simulation you want to use.
-There are two available in our case, `Sim09b` and `Sim09c`, but usually the latest available version is the best when there are more than one.
+There are three available in our case, `Sim09b`, `Sim09c` and `Sim09f-ReDecay01`.
+Usually the latest available version is the best when there are more than one.
+However in this case, the `Sim09f` version contains a stripping filtered sample so for this lesson we will use `Sim09c`.
 We also have to choose what configuration of the trigger (`Trig0x6138160F` in our case) and reconstruction we want to have in the simulated sample.
 Usually there is only one choice for these, which makes choosing easier.